 6. Response and effectiveness

 - Peak concentrations reached between two and four hours after an oral dose.
 May take up to a week before the full effects on blood pressure and heart rate are seen, although some effect is evident within 24 hours.

 - Effects of bisoprolol persist for 24 hours following a single dose.
 Blood pressure returns to baseline within two weeks of tapering a dose of bisoprolol.

-- The half-life of bisoprolol is increased three-fold in people with kidney disease and a creatinine clearance of less than 40 mL/min.
+- The absolute bioavailability after 10mg of oral bisoprolol fumarate is about 80%.
+Absorption is not affected by the presence of food.
+The first-pass metabolism of bisoprolol fumarate is about 20%.
+The half-life of bisoprolol is increased three-fold in people with kidney disease and a creatinine clearance of less than 40 mL/min.

 More about bisoprolol

 - Pricing & coupons

 - Dosage information